jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

             "I received this message: <class 'dict'>"
         )

 VOILA!
 You now know how to pass values from a test to a program and can represent values as strings using interpolation.
-What the tests demonstrates is not only applicable to strings you can pass and return any data type you choose.

 You also encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/ModuleNotFoundError`